 - Cruise in the Gulf of Orosei

-at 9 am: Meeting with the guide and start of the group activities
+9 am: Meeting with the guide in Nuoro and start of the tour

 We will begin our tour together visiting the prestigious Sardinian Ethnographic Museum in Nuoro.
 Visiting the Museum is like travelling through time to an imaginary rural village in Sardinia, deeply devoted to its land and the cycles of nature, where scenes of everyday life like housewives making bread or shepherd making cheese, are suspended forever inside large glass dioramas.

-We will then move to the foot of Supramonte, where we will make a challenging hike up the extraordinary Gorropu Gorge (around 6-hour hike).
+We will then move to the foot of Supramonte, where we will make a challenging 6-hour hike up the extraordinary Gorropu Gorge.

-The first attraction of the day is the archaeological complex of Noddule.
+Today’s touring will take you to some of Sardinia’s most remote historical sites, beginning at the archaeological complex of Noddule.
 Located in a wooded area about ten kilometers from Nuoro, its interesting findings have allowed us to confirm the thesis that the area has been frequented since the Neolithic period: in fact, megalithic circles date from this period.

 But it is the Bronze Age that left the most tangible marks.
 From this period come the complex nuraghe, a large meeting hut and the holy well.
 The latter, still active thanks to the particularly abundant vein of water that supplies it, features a tholos cover made with polychromatic trachyte ashlars.

 Next, we will explore the lively village of Orgosolo which, thanks to its murals, is an essential stop-over when in the Barbagia region.
 Equally essential is a typical lunch with local shepherds, where we will indulge meats and local cheeses, all accompanied by the excellent local cannonau wine.